fakenzer/fcj-workshop/content/Lambda-configuration/Resource-deleter/_index.md

    - Minimum 10 minutes for RDS clusters
    - 15 minutes for complex resources
-   - Increase if many dependencies exist
+   - Increase if there are many dependencies

 2. **Memory**: